cloudcmd/theme/README.md

 Cloud Commander Themes
 ==============

-Hello, it is a repo with some themes for [Cloud Commander](http://cloudcmd.io/ "Cloud Commander").
+It is a repo with some themes for [Cloud Commander](http://cloudcmd.io/ "Cloud Commander").

-There is only one theme, but we will make and place there
+Nowadays there are only one complete theme, and one that is in development stage.